Cost of living in New Zealand

 - Kindergarten – NZ $ 10 per hour + subsidies up to 20 hours per week are possible

-THE COST OF ENTERTAINMENT IN NEW ZEALAND
+THE COST OF ENTERTAINMENT

 In New Zealand, there is a lot of entertainment that is free, as well as that which costs.
 You can read more about it in our separate article.
 In addition, you can see the list of 100 different classes that can be found in Auckland.
 The cost of entertainment is limited only by your imagination and possibilities, but let’s just give the most popular examples.